-The updated Admin Console Support tab lets you access various support functions through a simple and easy-to-use interface.
+The Support tab in the Admin Console lets you access various support functions through a simple and easy-to-use interface.
 Among other things, it allows you to create and manage cases, chat directly with Adobe Customer Care representatives, and schedule sessions with experts.
 It also gives you access to popular Help Topics and Forums.

 Administrators must sign in with their Adobe IDs to access the Support cases and Expert Session options.

-Sign in to the Admin Console.
-To access the Support options, navigate to Support.
-The Support Summary page opens.
+Sign in to the Admin Console and navigate to Support.
 To learn how to create and manage cases, follow the instructions.

 Creating a case allows you to contact the Adobe Customer Care team about any issues that you face with your Adobe products.